 The Chase Sapphire Preferred® Card is one of the most popular travel rewards credit cards, and for a good reason.
-It offers Ultimate Rewards points that can be transferred to airline and hotel partners or be redeemed directly for travel reservations.
-And with an amazing new account bonus of 100,000 points and a competitive annual fee, it’s a card that appeals to those who want to earn valuable travel rewards.
+It offers Ultimate Rewards points that can be transferred to airline and hotel partners or redeemed directly for travel reservations.
+And with a generous sign-up bonus of 60,000 points and a competitive annual fee, it’s a card that appeals to anyone who wants to earn valuable travel rewards.

 The Sapphire Preferred offers valuable travel coverage, such as trip cancellation and interruption insurance, auto rental collision damage waiver, baggage delay insurance and trip delay reimbursement.
 You’re also covered by purchase protection and extended warranty protection when shopping.
-There’s a $95 annual fee, but it charges no foreign transaction fees.
+There’s a $95 annual fee, but you won’t pay any foreign transaction fees.
 All in all, this card offers a ton of value both in its rewards and extra perks.

 What credit score do I need for the Chase Sapphire Preferred?